A bowl of famous Hokkaido soup curry

 The soup

-But do you find yourself rewriting large chunks of generated content, or face major hurdles in getting a prototype to production?
+But do you find yourself reworking large chunks of generated content, or face major hurdles in getting a prototype to production?

 In the case of taking your LLM prototype to production, you need it to work most, if not all of the time.
 You soon realise you must:

-And all of a sudden, the LLM is surrounded by a lot of supporting infrastructure, and maybe it’s not doing much.
-You might have a setup wizard, or a semantic recommender feeding search, or classifier triggering defined workflows, and so on, in which the LLM may play a small part, or no part at all.
+And all of a sudden, the LLM is surrounded by a lot of supporting infrastructure, and maybe the LLM is not doing much.
+In a RAG solution it’s a mix, but data preparation and evaluation remain crucial.
+In other scenarios, you might reduce to a setup wizard, or a semantic recommender feeding search, or a classifier matching content or triggering defined workflows, and so on, in which the LLM may play a small part, or no part at all.

 The stone